Shed Building Permits & Regulations in Los Angeles

 So, you can build a shed smaller than 120 sq. ft.
 (11 square meters) without electrical and plumbing installation and with a roof projection not exceeding 24 inches.

 It can be as tall as you need it to be.
 But when it exceeds 12 feet or 144 inches in height, there are building permit fees to pay.

 What happens if you build a shed without a permit in Los Angeles?

-If you go ahead to build your shed without permits, it can result in the removal of the shed
+It can result in the removal of the shed

 You might attract penalties and fines